emcode25/processing-game-of-life/README.md

-# processing-game-of-life
+# Processing Game-of-Life
-Conway's Game of Life recreated in Processing Java with random numbers
+Conway's Game of Life recreated in Processing Java with random numbers.
+### Requirements
+- Processing